How to Naturally Treat Bipolar Disorder

 • Valproic acid

 Unfortunately, doctors have no way of telling how a medication will affect someone’s bipolar disorder.
-With that, you’ll likely need regular monitoring and consistent medication adjustments in order to find the right dosage for you.
+With that, you’ll likely need regular monitoring and consistent medication adjustments to find the right dosage.

 Furthermore, some people with bipolar disorder will experience psychosis.
 In such instances, a person may be given one of the following antipsychotic drugs: